 And you would use distinctive colors (e.g. green, yellow, blue – also called “color hues”) when your data has categories, e.g. political parties.
 They should scream: “I’m by myself and have nothing do to with all these other colors here!”

 These two use cases both come with their own challenges.
 If you work with gradients, your main concern is making sure that the differences between your color steps are large enough.
 You want your reader to be able to clearly differentiate between a light green and a …lighter green.
+(Tools that create beautiful but subtle UI gradients like this one are not sufficient for the job.)
 In the next section of this post, I will introduce and outline some tools which help you solve this problem.

 When working with distinctive colors, your mission is to find colors which go well together and attract the reader’s eye.
 This problem is typical in graphic design circles, so tools in this area are very popular.
-I will mention some of them in the second part, “Color Compositions”.
+I will mention some of them in the second part, “Distinctive colors”.

 ColorBrewer 2.0 needs to be mentioned first.
 It’s a classic.
 The color tool of color tools for every ambitious data vis designer.
 It’s not only a tool: While making your choices, it also teaches you about the best use of color in data vis.
 If you haven’t yet, click on the question marks and read those wonderful explanations.

-If you feel like you’ve mastered all these tools and need more, I want hue is the tool for you.
+There are also some advanced tools that are overkill for me, but have their fans, e.g. Colorgorical by Connor Gramazio or the Palette Creator by HCL Wizard.
+Another one is I want hue.
 It promises “color for data scientists” and is actually so complicated that it even offers tutorials.
-Definitely not the most easily understandable tool for beginners and I feel it’s overkill for my needs (correct me if I’m wrong).
+Definitely not the most easily understandable tool for beginners.
 The use of emojis to rate the differentiation between colors is a nice touch, though:

 Of the millions of colors out there, how do you decide on a nice palette of distinctive color hues?
 When I asked my question on Twitter, three people recommended me painters, so I feel like there is some demand to cover them.
 To be honest: I appreciate the old masters, and as a Bauhaus University alumna I see the special something you can get from Albers, Itten, and Co.
 (As an ex Weimar resident I can also see the delight one can get from Goethe’s Theory of Color.)
 But…you know… the colors they had available back then were different from what we see on our computer screen these days.